gellmr/App472.Solution/README.md

 Since (earlier) we gave `Remote Desktop Connection` access to our `Windows C:`

-you should see `C on DESKTOP-S602TTD` or similar, in File Explorer on the left hand side under `This PC`
+In File Explorer, on the left hand side under `This PC` you should see `C on DESKTOP-S602TTD` (but the name will be your computer).

-Click this to view the C: of your local workstation (BE CAREFUL!)
+Click this, to view the C: of your local workstation (BE CAREFUL!)

 You can browse to the location of `Deploy.to.wwwroot`